clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 }
 ```

-Finally, the alignment simply connects two annotations.
+Finally, this alignment simply connects the token and time frame annotations.

 What I do not like about this is that every single token needs to define what document it is anchored to.
 This does however seem to be a necessary result from having more than one text document.
 The only other option I see is to embed views inside the text document, but that brings its own complexities.

-> Above, we were trying to put all elements in the same view.
-Things may be a bit simpler if we put each type in its own view.
-One problem above is that *medium* was used so we know what the timeframe refers to.
-But we only could use one so we needed to add something called *document* to anchor the token.
+> Note we introcuded *document*  as a non-metadata property for when we refer to multiple text documents from a view.
+We could avoid this if we require that a view has to be on one document.
+That may be nice, but we would then have to live with tools like Tessearct creating many many views.
 >
-> Maybe put medium back were it was before (in the *contains* section, where it went with a particular annotation type), but we still need something like *document*  as a non-metadata property for when we refer to multiple text documents from a view, unless we say that a view has to be on one document.
-That would be nice, but we would have to live with tools like Tessearct creating many many views.
->
-> Instead of *medium* we could have something like *anchorTarget*.
->
 > We are now mixing LAPPS and CLAMS types and therefore we get into trouble with the context file set up that we currently have which was to have a LAPPS or CLAMS context with each view.
 Should think through whether it is possible to keep the two vocabularies separate.
+>
+> <u>Update</u>: we thought about adding LAPPS types to the CLAMS vocabulary to deal with this mix, but now we have done away with contexts we can keep the two separate for now.

 Finallly, **NER** runs over all the text documents that the CLAMS platform hands over to it and creates a new view with all named entities.